 Inflammation of the cervix, usually caused by infection.
 Chlamydia, gonorrhea, and herpes are some of the sexually transmitted infections that can cause cervicitis.

-Abnormal cells in the cervix that can become cervical cancer.
+Abnormal cells in the cervix can become cervical cancer.
 Cervical dysplasia is frequently discovered on Pap test.
 Also called Cervical intraepithelial neoplasia (CIN).

 Small growths on the part of the cervix where it connects to the vagina.
 Polyps are painless and usually harmless, but they can cause vaginal bleeding.